vibansal/med263/practical_week4.md

 ## 2. Prioritizing disease genes using gene expression data (RNA-seq)

 Gene expression information can be used to prioritize genes for association with disease.
-The GTEx project (http://gtexportal.org/home/) has generated RNA-seq data on more than 50 different tissues and cell-lines on > 50 individuals.
+The GTEx project (http://gtexportal.org/home/) has generated RNA-seq data using more than 50 different tissues and cell-lines from hundreds of individuals.
 Summary data (RPKM values per gene for each tissue) is available for download from the GTEX website.
 We will use this data to analyze gene expression in disease-associated genes.

-File with RPKM values for all ENSEMBL transcripts and 50+ tissues/cell lines in a table format.
+File with RPKM values for all ENSEMBL transcripts and 50+ tissues/cell lines in a table format:
 * GTEx_Analysis_v6p_RNA-seq_RNA-SeQCv1.1.8_gene_median_rpkm.gct

 The first line of this file gives information about the tissues/cell-lines and each subsequent line has the expression information for an individual transcript.
 This file can easily be loaded into excel as well.

-(i) Extract the gene expression values for KMT2D from the data.
+(i) Extract the gene expression values for KMT2D from the data:

 ```Shell
 grep KMT2D DATA/GTEx_Analysis_v6p_RNA-seq_RNA-SeQCv1.1.8_gene_median_rpkm.gct
 ```
 KMT2D is expressed at a high level across virtually all tissues which is consistent with the multi-organ phenotype associated with Kabuki syndrome.
 A visual plot of the RPKM values can be seen at http://gtexportal.org/home/gene/KMT2D or [here](DATA/kmt2d_exp.png)

 (ii) Compare the expression pattern for KMT2D to a gene RFX6 (discussed in Tuesday's lecture) which is expressed in a few tissues (stomach, pancreas, adrenal glands): http://gtexportal.org/home/gene/RFX6 or [here](DATA/RFX6-expression.png)